-4 Applying SKATER: a case study in São Paulo
+4. Applying SKATER: a case study in São Paulo

-In this section, we show how to apply the SKATER algorithm for a case study in city of São Paulo, Brazil.
-The study has two parts: the first study shows results without restrictions in the regionalisation procedure.
+In this section, we show how to apply the SKATER algorithm for a case study in the city of São Paulo, Brazil.
+The study has two parts: the first study shows results without restrictions in the regionalization procedure.
 The second part shows how SKATER can incorporate restrictions.
-The data for the study consist of the "Social Exclusion/Inclusion Map of the City of São Paulo" (Câmara et al., 2004).
+The data for the study consist of the 'Social Exclusion/Inclusion Map of the City of São Paulo' (Câmara et al. 2004).
 Based on data from the 1991 census and the legal division of São Paulo into 96 districts, the social exclusion/inclusion map has four socio-economic indexes: income distribution, quality of life, human development and gender equality.
-The indexes are normalised in a continuous scale of [-1, 1].
+The indexes are normalized in a continuous scale of [-1, 1].

-The first study consists in getting eight homogenous regions for São Paulo, starting from the 96 districts and using the four socio-economic indicators of the Social Exclusion/Inclusion Map.
+The first study involves obtaining eight homogenous regions for São Paulo, starting from the 96 districts and using the four socio-economic indicators of the Social Exclusion/Inclusion Map.
 We used the SKATER algorithm as described in the previous section.
-Figure 1.a shows the districts map and the connectivity graph and Figure 1.b shows the MST.
-The tree partitioning requires cutting out seven edges (Figure 6.a).
-The result of the unrestricted regionalisation (shown in Figure 6.a) has great variations in the number of districts of each region.
-The northeastern region has one district only and has 12,408 inhabitants, which is 0.12% of total population in the municipality.
-The bigger region next to it has 36 districts with a population of 3,533,082 inhabitants, which is 36.6% of total population.
+Figure 1(a) shows the districts map and the connectivity graph, and figure 1(b) shows the MST.
+The tree partitioning requires cutting out seven edges (figure 6(a)).
+The result of the unrestricted regionalization (shown in figure 6(a)) has great variations in the number of districts of each region.
+The north-eastern region has one district only and has 12 408 inhabitants, which is 0.12% of total population in the municipality.
+The larger region next to it has 36 districts with a population of 3 533 082 inhabitants, which is 36.6% of the total population.
 For many applications, this unbalance is not convenient.
-Therefore, we need to add restrictions to the regionalisation procedure.
+Therefore, we need to add restrictions to the regionalization procedure.
 In studies involving rare events, for example, it may be necessary to establish minimum values for the population at risk in the resulting clusters, for resulting rates to be representative.